TapWithUs/tap-python-sdk/Readme.md

     ```in_airgesture_state``` is a boolean indication to the new state of air gesture.

 ### Raw sensors mode

+**Make sure that "Developer mode" is enabled on TapManager app for this mode to work properly**

 In raw sensors mode, the Tap continuously sends raw data from the following sensors:
 1. Five 3-axis accelerometers (one per each finger).
     * sampled at 200Hz